-This rig is a little heavier when compared to the other rigs on this list, but with that weight comes extra protection and safety when your kid is involved in collisions.
-The tubing base of the chassis won’t cave with impact which is commonly what happens, and most kart bumpers are a little flimsy around the edges.
+This kart is a little heavier when compared to the other rigs on this list, but with that weight comes extra protection and safety when your kid is involved in collisions.
+The tubing base of the chassis won’t cave with impact, which is commonly what happens, and most kart bumpers are a little flimsy around the edges.

-How To Choose The Right Go-Kart For Kids
+How To Choose The Right Go-Kart For 10-Year-Old Kids

 The latter two companies have a long history in the karting industry, whereas CRG and Nitro are newer companies who are just establishing their credentials in the racing world.

-Some other great companies to consider are Birel ART, an international kart company who have recently made loads of collaborations with F1 drivers who started their careers in karting; a fantastic choice for kids who are serious about motorsports.
+Some other great companies to consider are Birel ART, an international kart company who have recently made loads of collaborations with F1 drivers who started their careers in karting.
+They’re a fantastic choice for kids who are serious about motorsports.

 The other company I’d recommend checking out is Top Kart, one of the biggest and most renowned manufacturers in the USA.
 Their parts are widely available and very affordable, making them a great brand to look at for kids who would like a more casual karting experience.